EarthScope/slarchive/README.md

-#slarchive, a SeedLink client for archiving data streams
+# slarchive - a SeedLink client for archiving data streams

 For usage information see the [slarchive manual](doc/slarchive.md) in the 'doc' directory.